ssenior45/ssenior45.github.io/_posts/2016-01-22-slow_mv_refresh_intermittent.md

 *Footnote: point 3 struck me as interesting as I've never come across that underscore parameter before and presumably there is a good reason for it being included.* **Robin Moffat** *discusses it   [here](https://rnm1978.wordpress.com/2011/01/08/materialised-views-pct-partition-truncation/).*

 <br/>
 The first thing I did was to start digging around in ASH, comparing a "good" (10-15min) run with a "bad" (1-2hr) run to see if that could shed any light on the difference in execution time.
-Of course I could and should trace a good and bad run, but this is a quick way to see what I can find out without having to wait for the next run, raise a change (yes!) to trace the session etc.
+Of course I could and should trace a good and bad run, but this is a quick way to see what I can find out without having to wait for the next run, and worse still raise a change (yes!) to trace the session.

 This is a useful piece of SQL to run against DBA_HIST_ACTIVE_SESS_HISTORY to show how long each SQL_ID was executing between a given date range - in this case I ran it for both the "good" and "bad" batch runs: